syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Layout-Customizations.md

 ### Customizing footer elements

-SfPopupLayout allows customizing the footer elements with various footer customizations as follows:
+The SfPopupLayout allows customizing the footer elements with various footer customizations as follows:

 <table>
 <tr>